slipset/slipset.github.io/_posts/2017-03-14-check-in-lein.md

                      :aot :all
                      :main foo.server
                      :sass {:style :compressed}
-                     :cljs {:optimizations :advanced} ;; could be defaul to be overridden }}
+                     :cljs {:optimizations :advanced} ;; could be default to be overridden }}
  ```